jtiai/pygame-colliders/docs/source/index.rst

 Project
 -------

-You can find project at GitHub https://github.com/jtiai/pygame-colliders
+You can find the project at GitHub https://github.com/jtiai/pygame-colliders